- Retina Research Foundation

 Research Interests

-The purpose of Dr. Li’s 2025 project is to independently validate the newly-identified putative receptor as the genuine receptor of the disease-selective angiogenic factor, which is essential to mediate the disease-targeted anti-angiogenic therapy.
+The purpose of Dr. Li’s 2025 project was to independently validate the newly-identified putative receptor as the genuine receptor of the disease-selective angiogenic factor, which is essential to mediate the disease-targeted anti-angiogenic therapy.
+The project found a protein that acts as the Scg3 receptor.
+While this protein is found on many cells, Dr. Li’s laboratory discovered a special version of it—with an extra segment about 130 building blocks long—that only appears on the diseased blood vessels.
+Animal studies confirmed that this version is key to how Scg3 causes damage in wet AMD.